 Breaking Down the Costs

 SMS marketing platform pricing varies significantly based on the provider and your messaging volume.
 Most platforms use a tiered pricing model that includes both monthly platform fees and per-message charges.
+Our How Much Does SMS Marketing Cost? guide dives deeper into cost considerations.

 Entry-level plans typically start around $20-30 per month for small businesses sending fewer than 1,000 messages monthly.
 Mid-tier plans range from $50-150 per month and usually include advanced features like automation workflows and detailed analytics.
 Enterprise solutions can cost several hundred dollars monthly but offer extensive customization and integration options.